 Play less intensive games

-More intensive games like Breath of the Wild with its massive open world will drain your Switch’s battery much faster than others.
+When it comes to Nintendo Switch battery life nothing is more important than the type of games you play.
+More Intensive games like Breath of the Wild with its massive open world will drain your Switch’s battery much faster than others.
 In Zelda BOTW you can expect around 3 hours of playtime whereas something a little less intensive on the console will have you seeing up to 6 hours of gameplay.

 Disable Wi-Fi / Flight mode